-Is there financial assistance available for Bison Brainiacs participants?
+Is there financial assistance available for Summer Youth Camp participants?

-Yes, we do have scholarships for the program.
+Yes, we do have scholarships.
 In order to be considered for a scholarship, you will need to fill out a scholarship form with a letter explaining why you should receive the scholarship as well as a copy of your recent tax forms.
 We provide scholarships only to deaf and hard of hearing students.
 If you want to request a scholarship, please send an e-mail to firstname.lastname@example.org for the scholarship request form.

 What else is required other than submitting an application online?

 After submitting an application online, we will need either a copy of your child's high school transcript or a letter of recommendation from their guidance counselor.
-Those documents can be faxed to (202) 651-5692 to the attention of Andrew Morrill or e-mailed to email@example.com.
+Those documents can scanned and sent via e-mail to the attention of Casey Johnson-Pasqua at email@example.com.
 We will send a confirmation e-mail upon receipt and in regards to your child's acceptance into the program.